US stocks edge lower in unsteady trading, oil prices rise

 Small-company stocks were mostly higher.
 The Russell 2000 rose 0.3%.

+Technology stocks were the biggest drag on the broader market.
+Apple fell 2.4%.

+Financial and industrial stocks also rose.
+American Express added 2% and United Parcel Service rose 2.5%.

-Energy stocks rose as U.S. crude oil prices climbed 1.3%.
-Hess rose 1.4%.
-A pullback in technology stocks, retailers and communication companies weighed on the broader markets.
-Apple fell 2.2%, Amazon dropped 2% and Disney slid 1.7%.
+Energy stocks rose as U.S. crude oil prices climbed 1.2%.
+Hess rose 2%.

 Markets in Europe were mixed and markets in Asia rose broadly.